-In an insurance contract, one party, the insured, pays a specified amount of money, called a premium, to another party, the insurer, who in turn, agrees to compensate the insured for specific future losses.
 The relevance of this relationship is clearly depicted in the statistics that show insurance customers in Ethiopia have bought insurance worth of the 6.5 Billion Birr while insurance companies have made out 70% of it as a payout (NBE, 2017).

-Insurance in Ethiopia has been providing such form of risk management since its introduction in 1905 following the establishment of the first bank, Bank of Abyssinia, that begin to transact fire and marine insurance as an agent of the foreign insurance company (Zeleke, 2007).
+Insurance in Ethiopia has been providing such form of risk management since its introduction in 1905 following the establishment of the first bank, Bank of Abyssinia, that begin to transact fire and marine insurance as an agent of the foreign insurance company

+(Zeleke, 2007).
 Since then the industry has gone through various defining moments.
 Proclamation No. 86/1994 were, however, a new era for insurance business in Ethiopian that allowed the public and private insurance companies to operate.
-The industry currently constitutes seventeen insurance companies providing a range of products across life and non-life insurance products.
+The industry currently constitutes eighteen insurance companies providing a range of products across life and non-life insurance products.

-Ethiopian Insurance Corporation (EIC) in its current form was re-established following the public enterprise proclamation No: 25/1992 with a capital of birr 61 million.
-EIC currently has 76 direct branch outlets throughout the country and 600 sales agents to offer life, property, and liability insurance services.
-Citing its 42 years of experience and its strong financial standing, EIC continues to promise to be a reliable insurer.
+Ethiopian Insurance Corporation (EIC) was established in 1976 by proclamation No.68/1975.
+The Corporation came into existence by taking over all the assets and liabilities of the thirteen nationalized private insurance companies, with Birr 11 million (USD 1.29 million) paid up capital.
+And also in its current form was re-established following the public enterprise proclamation No: 25/1992 with a capital of birr 61 million.
+EIC currently has 7 districts A and B, 75 direct branch outlets and 17 satellite offices throughout the country and 1,956 sales agents to offer life, property, and liability insurance services.
+Citing its 46 years of experience and its strong financial standing, EIC continues to promise to be a reliable insurer.